mousetraps/minimal-vs-settings/README.md

 # Minimal Visual Studio Settings
 Collection of settings I used to configure a minimal environment for Node.js & C# development, as shown in our recent [Connect video](https://channel9.msdn.com/events/Visual-Studio/Connect-event-2015/801).

-You could certainly make VS even more minimal (VS is *insanely* customizable), but this was good enough for me.
+Note that this is tailored to my own personal preferences - and you could certainly make VS even more minimal (VS is *insanely* customizable) - but hopefully it still proves useful to some folks.

 ## VS Settings
 Right click and select save-as to download (or clone the repo yourself).
 You can import these settings into VS using `Tools > Import and Export settings`